 Accordingly, the project objectives for integrating a sonar system to LRAUV are broken into the following actions: (1) integration of a R2 Sonic 2020 multibeam system on LRAUV, (2) tank and open water testing sensor integrated to LRAUV.
 Within the scope of this project, project team will conduct suitable evaluation of the new sensor on to LRAUV and can build the mechanical framework for integration, (3) demonstrate bottom imaging capability for small area surveys with sufficient navigation accuracy to enable habitat change detection, and (4) evaluate applicability of above systems to characterize oil and gas leaks/pools.

 Task 4: Advance USCG LRAUV System “Concept of Operations/Use Case Scenarios” as a transition related activity in support of USCG mission needs.
 Project team will continue to advance a scenario-based concept of operations for the LRAUV System as a principal transition activity.
-Specifically, given realistic risks in the Arctic, the research team in coordination with ADAC Center leadership, Project Champion and USCG stakeholders will continue to develop employment concepts provided in Pin how LRAUV, navigation and communications buoys and multiple sensors would be employed as a system, which would inform additional development needs (such as launch/recovery cradles, slings, USCG infrastructure that needs amending etc.) as well as potentially inform transition/future use of capability.
+Specifically, given realistic risks in the Arctic, the research team in coordination with ADAC Center leadership, Project Champion and USCG stakeholders will continue to develop employment concepts provided in Principal how LRAUV, navigation and communications buoys and multiple sensors would be employed as a system, which would inform additional development needs (such as launch/recovery cradles, slings, USCG infrastructure that needs amending etc.) as well as potentially inform transition/future use of capability.

 Task 5: Developing and delivering documentation of research, engineering and testing: Project team will provide testing and test-focused expedition reports and any engineering schematics related to designs developed under DHS S&T OUP funding for this project.